 As you make the plan, talk with your kids about what is acceptable and unacceptable online behaviours and expectations.
 Ask them for their ideas first – we don’t want to make this into a lecture.

 Be sure to review this plan regularly.

 Make firm expectations when screens are off-limits, such as during meals or any family times, with friends, or before bed.
 You may even want to have screen-free days.
 Plan family activities to enjoy your time together.

 Limit screens in certain places.
 In my house, we don’t let any technology go in any bedrooms.
 We have established places where screens can be used.

 Schedule other activities

 Screens generally steal away opportunities and experiences that are important for kids’ development.
 Prioritize activities and routines that are important for your family.
-Make sure they have time to interact face-to-face, to exercise, to get outside, to pursue a hobby, to learn, and to play.
+Make sure they have time to interact face-to-face, exercise, get outside, pursue a hobby, learn, and play.
 Kids also need to learn how to fill their own time, so downtime/bored time can be good too so they can find things they enjoy on their own.
 Here are 119 activities you can do with your kids now!

 Turn off background screens

 Avoid background TV and turn off all screens (even phones and laptops) when they are not being used – helps limit the ‘quick checks’ we tend to make.
 If you do need to keep them on, turn off notifications.